nmogil-tw/twilio-azure-ai-agents/README.md

 4. Customize DTMF behavior in `src/services/dtmfHelper.js`
 5. Set up outbound calling by adding `TWILIO_PHONE_NUMBER` to `.env`
 6. Integrate outbound calling API into your application for automated calls
+7. Enable Conversational Intelligence for conversation analytics and AI agent observability
-7. Add custom middleware or authentication
+8. Add custom middleware or authentication
-8. Integrate with your CRM or database
+9. Integrate with your CRM or database
-9. Set up production deployment
+10. Set up production deployment

-## Running Both Modes

-- **CLI Mode**: `npm start` (test your agent via command line)
-- **Voice Server**: `npm run dev` (handle phone calls)

-Both modes use the same Azure AI agent and configuration!